Established by Diabetes UK in 1976 in recognition of the life and work of the late Dr RD Lawrence, co-founder of Diabetes UK.

-Applicants must be in the early stage of their research career with between three and six years' postdoctoral experience from the date of examination for their doctoral degree (PhD viva).
+- Applicants usually have three to six years' postdoctoral experience from the date of their doctoral degree examination (PhD viva).
 Allowance will be given to applicants whose career has been subject to a late start or interruption for family or personal reasons.
+Applicants are advised to contact us at email@example.com if they fall outside the stated experience band but feel they should still be considered for the fellowship.

 How to apply